ishan-chhabra/practice-python/readme.md

 `
 You will be provided with the number of rows i.e. r and columns i.e. c as the input and your job is to create a matrix of size rxc.
 Also, the matrix should have elements starting from 1 to rxc with an increment of one in row manner.
 `

+### Question 8

+    session-one/eight.py
+`
+Write a program that computes the net amount of a bank account based a transaction log from console input.
+The transaction log format is shown as following:
+D 100
+W 200

+D means deposit while W means withdrawal.
+`